DongTran2003/Coffee-Shop-Analysis/README.md

 <img src="Assets/Revenue-per-month.png" width="550" >

-The revenue tended to increase over time, except for Feb, which might partly due to a lack of 3 days compared to Jan (as Feb 2023 had only 28 days, while Jan had 31 days).
+The revenue tended to increase over time, except for Feb, which may partly be due to having fewer days compared to January (as Feb 2023 had only 28 days, while January had 31).

-Next, I dived in to identify which weekdays had the highest in sales using a line chart:
+Next, I analyzed sales by weekdays using a line chart:

 <img src="Assets/Revenue-per-weekday.png" width="550" >

-Looking at the chart, it is worth noticing that sales in Mondays and Fridays were the highest, while that figures of Saturdays and Sundays totally adversed.
-This might indicate that high sales days are usually the start and end of work days (Mon and Fri), while low sales days are the weekends.
+Looking at the chart, it is worth noticing that sales in Mondays and Fridays were the highest, while that figures of Saturdays and Sundays were the lowest.
+This might indicate that high sales days are usually at the start and end of work days (Monday and Friday), while low sales days are on the weekends.

 It's also important for the shop's manager to know which time of the day usually had the highest in sales, also known as peak hours:

 <img src="Assets/Revenue-per-time.png" width="350" >

-As the shop got busy right at its opening time, which is 6 a.m., it soon reached its peak hour at 10 in the morning, with the total revenue recorded at this time was $88,302.
-It then formed a ... after a significant downtrend in sales and finally plummeted to the lowest revenue point of the day - 8 p.m. or at closing time.
+The shop got busy right at opening time (6 a.m.), reaching its peak hour at 10 in the morning, with total revenue recorded at $88,302.
+It then formed a plateau after a significant downtrend in sales and finally plummeted to the lowest revenue point of the day at 8 p.m., or closing time.

-To have a better view of the analysis, let's look at which product categories were demanded the most during different time points of the day:
+To get a better view of the analysis, let's look at which product categories were demanded the most during different times of the day:

 <img src="Assets/Revenue-per-time-category.png" width="550" >

-From the visualization, **Coffee** was still the leader, with $33,258 in revenue at peak hour (10 a.m.), compared to that of **Tea** - the second highest in revenue, with  $22,950 in sales at the same time of the day.
-It's interesting to see that the majority of all categories had the same trend in sales when they all reached the highest points in revenue at 10 a.m., except for **Drinking Chocolate** and **Branded** categories.
+From the visualization, **Coffee** led with $33,258 in revenue at peak hour (10 a.m.), compared to **Tea**, the second highest in revenue, with $22,950 in sales at the same time.
+It's interesting to see that the majority of all categories followed a similar trend in sales, reaching the highest revenue at 10 a.m., except for **Drinking Chocolate** and **Branded** categories.

 ### 3. How often did customers purchase certain products together?

 Now, it's getting more interesting to see which products are most frequently bought together.
 As mentioned in the ***Tools and Techniques***, a data mining method called 'Market Basket Analysis' will be applied to help us identify the number of times that each pair of different products were purchased together.

 This analysis offers a vast amount of benefits for retailers, or our cafe shop owner in this case study.
-The insights from this analysis might help understanding customer behaviour, efficiency inventory management, sales and promotions, menu development, and strategic decisions (Kaur & Kang, 2016).
+Insights from this analysis help understand customer behaviour, improve inventory management, optimize sales and promotions, develop menu, and make strategic decisions (Kaur & Kang, 2016).

 ### **Process of Market Basket Analysis**